Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 “I learned this year that the inappropriate behavior involved a serious allegation of sexual assault.
 I relied on the direction of my superior that he would take appropriate action.
 Looking back, now knowing he did not handle the matter promptly, I regret assuming he would do so.”

 According to the report, the encounter between John Doe, then 20, and Aldrich, then 27, occurred on May 8 or 9 in 2010.
-Doe told investigators the encounter was not consensual, and Aldrich said it was.
+Doe told investigators that Aldrich threatened him with a souvenir baseball bat before forcibly performing oral sex on him and masturbating on the player’s back, allegations that he also detailed in a lawsuit.
+Aldrich told investigators the encounter was consensual.

 On May 23, right after Chicago advanced to the Stanley Cup Final, Bowman, MacIsaac, former team president John McDonough, former executive vice president Jay Blunk and then-assistant general manager Cheveldayoff met with then-coach Quenneville and mental skills coach Jim Gary to discuss the allegations.
 (McDonough and Blunk are no longer employed in the NHL.)